KaiFig/Unit_4/Project/read_me.md

 |5.
 Users can search recipes based on ingredients  | Met		|Specify that it is search by ingredient 			|
 |6.
 User can have their own profile page that displays their email and posts.   | Met			| Make the username a bit more visible			|

+This was after I showed this to an anonymous student here at my school to get their feedback on the project.

 ## Suggestions for future development